BRC Website Home

 The R4 class are quite large four wheeled saddle tanks and they have a tractive effort of 12072lbs at 85% of the 180psi working steam pressure.
 The two outside cylinders have a 12 in. bore and the piston stroke is 20in.
 Valves are operated through Stephenson link motion with eccentrics between the frames.
 The coupled wheels are 3ft 0½in diameter and the engine weighs 23tons in working order, 19tons empty.
 Separately operated steam and hand brakes are fitted and the locomotive has a tank capacity of 690 gallons and space for 7 cwts of coal.

 In the late 1960s, diesel locomotives took over at Croydon but No. 2104, along with No. 2105, was kept as a spare until 1972, when they were put up for sale.
 Purchased by a QRS member, it arrived at Quainton on 12th December of that year.
 It operated at Quainton for a number of years before being withdrawn for boiler repairs.
 No. 2104 moved to the Northampton & Lamport Railway in March 1989.
-It is currently the only operational steam locomotive at the Northampton & Lamport Railway.
+It was the only operational steam locomotive at the Northampton & Lamport Railway.
+In 2017 the boiler certificate expired, and the loco is in store awaiting overhaul.

 Current Location - Northampton & Lamport Railway, Chapel Brampton